Skip to content

 In an increasingly interconnected world, freight brokerage plays a pivotal role in keeping supply chains running smoothly across borders.
 Whether in the UK, Europe or the US, the complexities of sourcing transport are profound, shaped by regional factors such as geography, regulation and market structure.
 As businesses look to optimise logistics, they must consider the unique challenges and opportunities these markets present.

-Navigating regional Differences to optimise customer service, costs and ESG goals
+Navigating regional differences to optimise customer service, costs and ESG goals

 At FLOX, we’ve worked across these three regions, and we’ve come to appreciate how their distinct freight brokerage systems impact key operational areas, including customer service, cost efficiency and environmental, social and governance (ESG) goals.